hashgraph/guardian/Methodology Library/Hackathon/IWCSH/README.md

 ## Policy Description:
 IWCSH policy  emphasizes on waste segregation, recycling, composting, and responsible disposal methods, in turn significantly reducing  environmental impact  from poorly handled waste and contributing  towards mitigating climate change.

+Tokens can only be minted after a project and reports has been approved by external project Verifier.

 ## Roles: